ewallah/moodle-availability_relativedate/README.md

 Check the global documentation about availability conditions : https://docs.moodle.org/en/Conditional_activities_settings

-Warning: This is code in development.
-Do not use in production (yet).

 Installation:

  1. Unpack the zip file into the availability/condition/ directory.
 A new directory will be created called relativedate.